massalabs/as/packages/as-types/CONTRIBUTING.md

 Please ensure that your changes include any necessary tests.
 We use [as-pect library](https://as-pect.gitbook.io/as-pect/) for unit testing.

-You can run the following command to run the tests:
+You can run the following command in the root directory to run the tests:

 ```sh
 npm run test